bgonzalezbustamante/academic-kickstart/Netlify/content/project/chilean-political-science-impact-ranking.md

 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

 **Competing Interests** <br />
-The author declared that his employer could have an interest in the subject matter or material discussed in this project.
+The author declares that his employer could have an interest in the subject matter or material discussed in this project.

 **Contributions**